Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/class-and-style-bindings.md

 ---
-title: class and style bindings
+title: Class and Style bindings
 description: A guide in my new Starlight docs site.
 ---